graphicore/varla-varfo/explorations/calibrate/index.md

    much welcome.
  * Assessment of type design, e.g. when choosing type it's good to see it in its intended size.
- * Pre-print proofing design, typographic design, layouts etc. get an accurate impression how big a design will be.
-This is necessary to judge layout and typographic choices like font sizes, margins, line heights etc.
+ * Pre-print proofing design, typographic design, layouts, etc. get an accurate impression of how big a design will be.
+This is necessary to judge layout and typographic choices like font sizes, margins, line heights, etc.
- * Get an accurate impression how big a design will appear from different distances.
-E.g. *"If you are 28 inches away from screen the poster will appear as if the original was 15 meters away."* Sounds a lot like the CSS-Reference-Pixel, but in this case it would be accurate and not approximated by a black box.
+ * Get an accurate impression of how big a design will appear from different distances.
+E.g. *"If you are 28 inches away from the screen the poster will appear as if the original was 15 meters away."* Sounds a lot like the CSS-Reference-Pixel, but in this case, it would be accurate and not approximated by a black box.
  * Photo development apps, for instance, you could match the sizing of 4 in x 6 in prints, or 35 mm film negatives.